Blue Air Strike Compensation

 Importantly, if you used an alternative flight but your final arrival time at the destination point was still delayed, you have a right to claim compensation.

-The amount of the compensation is determined by the flight distance and the time of delay in arriving at the final destination.
-Take a look at the table below for additional information:
+The amount of the compensation fully depends on the flight distance and the time of delay in arriving at the final destination.
+Check the table below for additional information:

 Which Blue Air Flights Are Covered by EU261?

-The EU261 regulation applies to every flight departing from airports in the EU, regardless of the airline, as well as flights arriving in the EU from outside the EU when operated by airlines based in the EU.
-It also applies to flights to/from Switzerland, Iceland, and Norway.
+The EU261 regulation covers every flight departing from EU airports, regardless of the airline, as well as flights arriving in the EU from outside the EU if they are operated by EU airlines.
+The regulation also covers flights to and from Switzerland, Iceland, and Norway.

-The following table shows which Blue Air flights are protected by EU 261:
+The table below shows which Blue Air flights are protected by EU 261:

 How to Claim Blue Air Strike Compensation

-If you’ve encountered flight delays or cancellations at least once, you understand how frustrating it can be.
+If you have faced flight cancellations or delays at least once, you understand how annoying it can be.

-Travelers who experience any of these situations on Blue Air flights have a right to claim compensation, according to the EU regulations.
+Passengers who encounter any of these issues are entitled to claim Blue Air compensation, according to European Union regulations.
 Follow these steps to claim compensation:

-- Let our experts help you.
+2. Let our experts help you.
 Once you submit the form, our team will take over.
-We are well-versed in the EU laws well and will make every effort to secure your compensation.
-You only incur a fee if we win your case.
+We understand the EU laws well and will strive to obtain your rightful compensation.
+You only pay us if we win your case.

 Recent Flight Delays and Cancellations